thepieterdc/publishing-lod-streams/paper/content/formatting.md

 ## Data formatting
 {:#formatting}

-In this section, different ways to format and serialize Resource Description Format (RDF) data. <span class="comment" data-author="HD">RDF has already been defined</span> Examples of these formats include RDF/XML, RDFa, Turtle, N-Triples and JSON-LD. <span class="comment" data-author="HD">first mention of 'formats', previous occurence was 'to format' as a verb.</span> <span class="comment" data-author="HD">each format needs a reference to the spec</span> These different formats all have their own advantages and drawbacks, a detailed comparison is provided in this section.
+In this section, different ways to format and serialize RDF data is discussed.
+RDF data can be formatted into formats like RDF/XML [](cite:cites manola2004rdf), RDFa [](cite:cites herman2015rdfa), Turtle [](cite:cites beckett2014rdfturtle), N-Triples [](cite:cites beckett2014rdfntriples) and JSON-LD [](cite:cites sporny2012json).
+These different formats all have their own advantages and drawbacks, a detailed comparison is provided in this section.
 Furthermore, techniques to receive RDF data from other sources like databases is discussed.
 This part shows how data from databases can be transformed into RDF data, so it can be used for Linked Data querying.

 ### Resource Description Format (RDF)
 {:#formatting-RDF}